Foundation model: History

 Technologically, foundation models are built using established machine learning techniques like deep neural networks, transfer learning, and self-supervised learning.
 Foundation models differ from previous techniques as they are general purpose models that function as a reusable infrastructure, instead of bespoke and one-off task-specific models.

 Advances in computer parallelism (e.g., CUDA GPUs) and new developments in neural network architecture (e.g., Transformers), and the increased use of training data with minimal supervision all contributed to the rise of foundation models.
 Foundation models began to materialize as the latest wave of deep learning models in the late 2010s.
 Relative to most prior work on deep learning, these language models demonstrated the potential of training on much larger web-sourced datasets using self-supervised objectives (e.g. predicting the next word in a large corpus of text).
 These approaches, which draw upon earlier works like word2vec and GloVe, deviated from prior supervised approaches that required annotated data (e.g. crowd-sourced labels).

 The 2022 releases of Stable Diffusion and ChatGPT (initially powered by the GPT-3.5 model) led to foundation models and generative AI entering widespread public discourse.
 Further, releases of LLaMA, Llama 2, and Mistral in 2023 contributed to a greater emphasis placed on how foundation models are released with open foundation models garnering a lot of support and scrutiny.

 Related concepts

 Frontier models

-Certain highly advanced foundation models are termed "frontier models", which have the potential to "possess dangerous capabilities sufficient to pose severe risks to public safety."
-These "dangerous capabilities" stem from the accidental or intentional misuse of such models, which in conjunction with their powerful nature can lead to severe harms.
-As foundation models continue to improve, some AI researchers speculate that almost all next-generation foundation models will be considered frontier models.
+Certain highly advanced foundation models are termed "frontier models", whether because they expand the frontier (state of the art) or because they are considered above a certain threshold of risk.

-Since the concept of dangerous capabilities is inherently subjective, there is no strict designation for what foundation models qualify as frontier models.
-However, some generally held ideas for sufficiently dangerous capabilities include:
+There is no single standard for assessing risks from frontier models.
+Some examples of dangerous capabilities include: